-A trip longer than a week with young kids in Paris could become exhausting, as it is a very fast-moving and busy city and the Parisian metro is not well set for prams.
+A trip longer than a week with young kids in Paris could become exhausting, as it is a very fast-moving and busy city, and the Parisian metro is not well set for prams.

-If there’s no way to add another day or two, we suggest picking one central district (have a look at our Paris Arrondissements Guide to decide which one) and take the time to walk around it, perhaps visiting a couple of sights.
+If there’s no way to add another day or two, we suggest picking one central district (have a look at our Paris Arrondissements Guide to decide which one) and taking the time to walk around it, perhaps visiting a couple of sights.

-Two days in Paris isn’t really enough, so be ready for long days and rushed itinerary.
+Two days in Paris isn’t really enough, so be ready for long days and a rushed itinerary.
 With two or three days you may have time to scratch the city’s surface and visit a few main attractions.

 With three days in Paris, you will have the chance to have a general overview of the city at a more leisurely pace, visit a couple of museums or sights other than the Louvre and the Eiffel Tower, and partially enjoy the best Paris has to offer.

 With four days in Paris, you can experience Paris at a leisurely pace.
-Apart from the key highlights, you can visit minor museums, do a food tour or a wine tasting class or go to lesser-known neighborhoods or areas like Canal de Saint-Martin, La Villette, or Belleville.
+Apart from the key highlights, you can visit minor museums, do a food tour or a wine-tasting class or go to lesser-known neighborhoods or areas like Canal de Saint-Martin, La Villette, or Belleville.

 Four days in Paris allow you to spend a couple of lazy hours in beautiful parks, doing some shopping, or just people-watching in a café-terrasse.

-With five days in Paris, you can easily combine main Paris tourist attractions with off the beaten path sights, or other activities to learn more about French culture or Parisians’ everyday life.
+With five days in Paris, you can easily combine main Paris tourist attractions with off-the-beaten-path sights, or other activities to learn more about French culture or Parisians’ everyday life.

 We recommend taking a day tour to see a bit more of what France has to offer.
-Some of you may prefer to concentrate the sightseeing in Paris and enjoy a weekend getaway out of the French capital (click here for some nice weekend trips from Paris by train).
+Some of you may prefer to concentrate the sightseeing in Paris in 3 days and enjoy a weekend getaway out of the French capital (click here for some nice weekend trips from Paris by train).

-7+ days in Paris
+6+ days in Paris

 You’re able to dedicate some time to walking around and finding things organically, not just following a list from place to place.
 You’re also less likely to feel guilty about taking part in a day or two off to sleep in or to relax at the spa or swimming pool of your hotel.